SimJunYou/CS2113T-TP-UG/UG.md

 |`del -t 0`|![Delete Task wrong index](images/deletetask/2.png)|

 #### Marking a task as done (Amalina)
-Already completed your assignments and cleaned the dishes?
+Already completed your assignments or finished your revision?
 You can mark your tasks as completed with ra.VI.

 **Format:**
 `done <task_index>`